teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 	[Justice for Data Janitors](http://www.publicbooks.org/justice-for-data-janitors/)

-## IV.
-New Collectivities; New Subjectivities
-We explore new directions and possibilities for research related to hacking and tech entrepreneurship.
-How do subjects align themselves with “risk” and flexible networks?
-Are “recursive publics” revolutionary and can they provide for new ways to organize and form groups?
-Or are they just new ways to replicate old hierarchies and processes of exploitation?

 ### Week 13: 4/10 – 4/16
 **Tu:**
 *	Amrute, Sareeta.
 2016.
 Encoding Race, Encoding Class: Indian IT Workers in Berlin.
 Durham: Duke University Press.
 Intro (1-26), Ch.
 1 (27-53)